Guides

 How often should you do the FMD?

 Longo's research used monthly cycles (5 days on, 25 days normal eating) for the initial clinical trials.
 For maintenance after achieving initial benefits, quarterly cycles (4x/year) appear sufficient based on the biomarker data.
-More frequent than monthly is not studied and may be unnecessarily restrictive.
+More frequent than monthly is not well studied and may be unnecessarily restrictive.

 Will I lose muscle on the FMD?

 Some lean mass reduction occurs during 5 days of calorie restriction — this is expected and largely reverses during the refeeding period.
 The FMD is specifically formulated to minimize muscle catabolism (via the low-protein composition keeping mTOR suppressed without creating a large protein deficit).
 Long-term, repeat FMD cycles in Longo's studies showed body fat reduction with preserved lean mass, suggesting the post-FMD refeeding period preferentially restores muscle.
+A gradual, protein-adequate refeed and continued resistance training between cycles help protect muscle.

 Related guides: Intermittent Fasting and Metabolic Health | Best Longevity Supplement Stack | Blood Work Biomarkers for Longevity

-Updated March 2026
+Updated July 2026

 Featured Products